-A California biologist finds toxic metals in kale, gets slammed for it on the Internet, and then finds evidence that this metal could be more troublesome than he had thought.
+A California biologist found toxic levels of heavy metals in kale, got slammed for it on the internet, and then found evidence that at least one of the toxins could be even more troublesome than he had thought.

 Photography by CLAIRE BLOOMBERG

-EDITOR’S NOTE: By traditional standards, food and farming are odd topics for a magazine about craftsmanship.
-So before you read this update to “The Vegetable Detective,” a controversial story that appeared in our Summer issue, it might be worth explaining why we’re giving these subjects such attention.
+Editor’s Note: By traditional standards, food and farming are odd topics for a magazine about craftsmanship.
+So before you read this update to “The Vegetable Detective,” a controversial story that appeared in our Summer 2015 issue, it might be worth explaining why we’re giving these subjects such attention.

-If craftsmanship is about perfection; if it’s about careful thinking, making things that matter, and that are built to last, then few subjects deserve the rubric of craftsmanship more than our system of food production.
+If craftsmanship is about perfection—if it’s about careful thinking, making things that matter and are built to last—then few subjects deserve the rubric of craftsmanship more than our food production systems.
 As the great agrarian philosopher Wendell Berry once put it, “a good farmer is a craftsman of the highest order, a kind of artist.”
 In today’s world—where crops are beset by climate change on one front and assaults from chemicals and other industrial detritus on the other—a farmer’s efforts at craftsmanship are more challenging than ever.
-This is why we devoted our entire first issue to a collection of pioneers in sustainable agriculture.
-And it’s why we’re now following a scientist who has found evidence that some of today’s most popular vegetables might, in certain circumstances, be toxic.
-(You can find our first issue here, and further commentary about our coverage of agriculture here.)
+This is why we devoted our entire debut issue to a collection of pioneers in sustainable agriculture.
+And it’s why we stayed in touch with a scientist who found evidence that some of today’s most popular vegetables might, in certain circumstances, be toxic.

-As is frequently the case, the media got hungry for a contrary story line.
-The first to find one was Vox Media, which published an aggressive commentary on July 20th under the following title: “The viral idea that kale is bad for you is based on incredibly bad science.”
+As is frequently the case, the media got hungry for a contrary storyline.
+The first to find one was Vox Media, which published an aggressive commentary on July 20, 2015 under the following title: “The viral idea that kale is bad for you is based on incredibly bad science.”

 When an issue provokes such extreme reactions from both sides, there is a good chance that all of the combatants have at least some truth on their side.
 That certainly seems to be the case when it comes to heavy metals in kale.